A Fra\"iss\'e theory for partial orders of a fixed finite dimension: Introduction

 This line of research connects to topological dynamics via the study of automorphism groups of countable structures.
 The most remarkable such connection, established by Kechris, Pestov, and Todor\v{c}evi\'{c} in \cite{MR2140630}, says that a certain strong fixed-point property, \emph{extreme amenability}, of the automorphism group of a Fra\"iss\'e limit of a class of finite structures endowed with a linear ordering, is equivalent to a finite combinatorial \emph{Ramsey property} for that class.
 For example, the classical form of Ramsey's Theorem \cite{MR1576401} can be viewed as saying that the Ramsey property holds for the class of finite linear orders and thus, via this correspondence, the automorphism group of $(\mathbb{Q},<)$ is extremely amenable, a result original proved by Pestov \cite{MR1608494}.
 In cases where the underlying class of finite structures does not have the Ramsey property, but can be expanded to one which does, techniques from \cite{MR2140630} can be used to identify the largest irreducible action, or \emph{universal minimal flow}, of the automorphism group of its Fra\"iss\'e limit.

 The goal of the present article is to establish generalizations of the above results to partial orders of an arbitrary fixed finite dimension.

 The notion of \emph{dimension} for a partial order $(P,<)$ was defined by Dushnik and Miller in \cite{MR0004862} to be the minimum number of linear orders on $P$ whose intersection is $<$.
 The prototypical examples of $n$-dimensional partial orders are $n$-fold direct products of linear orders.
-In particular, every countable $n$-dimensional partial order embeds into the rational grid $(\mathbb{Q}^n,<)$.
-However, the latter has extraneous structure which prevents it from being the right ``limit'' object for the class of finite $n$-dimensional partial orders.
-Instead, we will focus on certain topologically dense subsets $D_n$ of $\mathbb{Q}^n$, isolated by Manaster and Remmel in \cite{MR0641492}.
+Consequently, every countable $n$-dimensional partial order embeds into the rational grid $(\mathbb{Q}^n,<)$.
+We will focus particular attention on certain topologically dense subsets $D_n$ of $\mathbb{Q}^n$, isolated by Manaster and Remmel in \cite{MR0641492}.

-The \textit{prima facie} difficulty in attempting to develop a Fra\"iss\'e theory for $n$-dimensional partial orders is that, when $n\geq 2$, they do not form a Fra\"iss\'e class (Proposition \ref{prop:PO_n_not_AP}), nor is the natural ``limit'' object $(D_n,<)$ ultrahomogeneous (Proposition \ref{prop:D_n_not_hom}).
-The solution, as we will see, is to view such partial orders as being endowed with the $n$ linear orders (or ``realizers'') which intersect to give the underlying partial order.
+The \textit{prima facie} difficulty in attempting to develop a Fra\"iss\'e theory for $n$-dimensional partial orders is that, when $n\geq 2$, they do not form a Fra\"iss\'e class (Proposition \ref{prop:PO_n_not_AP}), nor are the natural ``limit'' objects $(\mathbb{Q}^n,<)$ or $(D_n,<)$ ultrahomogeneous (Proposition \ref{prop:D_n_not_hom}).
+The solution, as we will see, is to expand these structures by the $n$ linear orders (or ``realizers'') in the case of $D_n$, or $n$ weak linear orders (or ``weak realizers'') in the case of $\mathbb{Q}^n$, which intersect to give the underlying partial order.